-All known aeronautical facts revealed during the obstruction evaluation must be considered when issuing an official FAA determination.
-The determination must be a composite of all comments and findings received from interested FAA offices.
+All known aeronautical facts related to existing or proposed airports, runways, taxiways, landing areas, movement areas, or procedures revealed during the obstruction evaluation must be considered when issuing an official FAA determination.
+The determination must be a composite of all comments and findings received from division responders as listed in paragraph 5-2-2 and interested FAA offices.
 Should there be a disagreement in the findings, the disagreement must be resolved before issuance of a determination.
-The basis for all determinations must be on the aeronautical study findings as to the extent of adverse physical or electromagnetic interference effect upon navigable airspace or air navigation facilities.
+All determinations must be based on the aeronautical study findings as to the extent of adverse physical or electromagnetic interference effect upon navigable airspace or air navigation facilities.
 Evidence of adverse effect alone, either physical or electromagnetic, is not sufficient justification for a determination of hazard.
-However, a finding of a substantial physical or electromagnetic adverse effect normally requires issuance of a determination of hazard.
+However, a finding of a substantial physical or electromagnetic adverse effect normally requires issuance of a determination of hazard

 - a.
-OEG is responsible for issuing determinations. - b.
-If any division objects to a structure that does not exceed Part 77, and/or is not found to have a physical or electromagnetic radiation effect on the operation of air navigation facilities, an advisory statement may be submitted to OEG for inclusion in the determination.
+OEG is responsible for determining substantial adverse effect and issuing determinations. - b.
+If any division objects to a structure that does not exceed part 77, and/or is not found to have a physical or electromagnetic radiation effect on the operation of air navigation facilities, an advisory statement may be submitted to OEG for inclusion in the determination.
 Examples would be: - 1.
 Objections identifying potential airport hazards based on airport design criteria such as a structure within the runway protection zone (RPZ). - 2.
 Objections identifying potential airport hazards such as structures which may not be above ground level (for example, landfills, retention ponds, and waste recycling areas) but may create an environment that attracts birds and other wildlife. - 3.
 When the Airports Division or the Airports District Office (ADO) determines a Wildlife Hazard Assessment is required per Advisory Circular 150/5200-33, the Airports Division or ADO will provide the contact information for the appropriate US Department of Agriculture (USDA) or private biologist meeting the education and experience requirements set forth in the current Advisory Circular 150/5200-36 in the divisional response in the aeronautical study.
 This information will be incorporated by the OEG in the Notice of Preliminary Findings letter to the proponent.